steliostss/aifeup/assignment/notes.md

 ### Moving User

 To be able to move the user in a specific direction then we should make some checks.
+It's important to mention that **the user can only move one step at a time**.

 If the target position is: